 - Applying to have a Statutory Demand Set Aside

-As above, should a Statutory Demand fail to comply with the strict requirements in the Insolvency Act 1986 you may apply to have the document set aside and therefore prevent a creditor from issuing a petition on the basis of the same.
+As above, should a Statutory Demand fail to comply with the strict requirements in the Insolvency Act 1986 you may apply to have the document set aside and therefore prevent a creditor from issuing a Bankruptcy Petition on the basis of the same.

-If your application is unsuccessful you will be prevented from defending the winding up petition on the same reasons which were submitted to the Court in your application.
+A judge will then either set aside the Statutory Demand, preventing a Bankruptcy Petition being issued based on this document, or alternatively allow the demand to stand.
+If your application is unsuccessful you will be prevented from defending the Bankruptcy Petition on the same reasons which were submitted to the Court in your application.
 It is therefore important that this application is drafted correctly and your evidence presented concisely.

-Abacus Solicitors can assist you in applying to have a Statutory Demand set aside or an injunction application, provide you with advice as to the application and represent you at the Court hearing.
+Abacus Solicitors can assist you in applying to have a Statutory Demand set aside, provide you with advice as to the application and represent you at the Court hearing.